seek-pass-oss/toy_robot_reference/README.md

 There is also an integration test `spec/robot_application/main_integration_spec.rb` which I've chosen to mix in with the unit test, just for the sake of simplicity and the fact that we only really need the one.

-I've also thought about whether or not it would be important for us to keep all the robot control logic together, instead of spread into separate classes.
-I decided to explore this further in `suboptimal/robot_challenge`, but we ended up with one very big class with a potentially infinite interface in the face of new requirements as well as suffering greatly in terms of testability.
-It does work however and can be run in the same was as above `suboptimal/robot_challenge < test_data.txt` :).